spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 Alternately, crowded fields with multiple stars may benefit particularly from setting the ``fit_threshold`` and ``slope_limit`` parameters to zero in order to ensure proper modeling of both bright and faint stars.

+Alongside the oversampled flux image, the set of spline models evaluated at all oversampled coordinates (:math:`f_{spline}`, above) are saved to the output model in the ``trace_model`` attribute, as a record of the wavelength-dependent spatial profile for the oversampled data.

 Propagate DQ, Error, and Variance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^